redis/redis-vl-python/README.md

 # Introduction

-Welcome to the Redis Vector Library (`redisvl`) – the ultimate Python client designed for AI applications harnessing the power of [Redis](https://redis.io).
+Welcome to the Redis Vector Library – the ultimate Python client designed for AI applications harnessing the power of [Redis](https://redis.io).

 `redisvl` is your go-to tool for: